igorskasminins/lod-cloud-analysis/README.md

 ## **Commands**
 <br>

-Extract data from the LOD Cloud JSON file and performs SPARQL queries on their endpoints:
+Extract data from the LOD Cloud JSON file and perform SPARQL queries on their endpoints:
 ```
 python -m lodanalysis generate
 ```